wp-cli/handbook/commands/import.md

 # wp import

-Import content from a WXR file.
+Imports content from a WordPress eXtended RSS (WXR) file into the database.

 Provides a command line interface to the WordPress Importer plugin, for performing data migrations.

-### OPTIONS
+### Options

 &lt;file&gt;...
 : Path to one or more valid WXR files for importing.
 Directories are also accepted.